MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 Azure Batch involves three important concepts: **storage**, **pools**, and **jobs**.
 Storage is implemented through Azure Storage, and is where data input and output are stored.
 Pools are composed of compute nodes.
 Each pool has one or more VMs, and each VM has one or more CPUs.
 Jobs contain the scripts that process the information in storage and write the results back out to storage.
 Jobs themselves are composed of one or more tasks.
 Tasks can be run one at a time or in parallel.

 **[Batch Shipyard](https://github.com/Azure/batch-shipyard)** is an open-source toolkit that allows Dockerized workloads to be deployed to Azure Batch compute pools.
+Dockerized workloads use Docker containers rather than VMs.
+(Containers are hosted in VMs but typically require fewer VMs because one VM can host multiple container instances.)
+Containers start faster and use fewer resources than VMs and are generally more cost-efficient.
+For more information, see https://docs.microsoft.com/en-us/azure/virtual-machines/windows/containers.

 The workflow for using Batch Shipyard with Azure Batch is pictured below.
 After creating a Batch account and configuring Batch Shipyard to use it, you upload input files to storage and use Batch Shipyard to create Batch pools.
 Then you use Batch Shipyard to create and run jobs against those pools.
 The jobs themselves use tasks to read data from storage, process it, and write the results back to storage.

 ![Batch Shipyard](Images/batch-shipyard.png)

 _Azure Batch Shipyard workflow_

-In this lab, you will use Azure Batch and Batch Shipyard to process a set of text files containing chapters from the novel "A Tale of Two Cities" and generate .ogg sound files from the text files.
+In this lab, you will use Azure Batch and Batch Shipyard to process a set of text files containing chapters from a famous novel and generate .ogg sound files from the text files.

-**Note**: Azure Batch Shipyard is constantly being refined and improved.
-If you work this lab on your laptop and it fails at any point, try creating a Linux VM and running the lab in the VM.
-You will find instructions for creating a Linux VM in Azure at https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-quick-create-portal.
+**Note**: This lab requires an Internet connection with a minimum upload speed of approximately 1 MB/sec or higher.
+If you don't have that, or if the lab fails in Exercise 6, try creating a Windows VM in Azure and working the lab in the VM.
+You will find instructions for creating a Windows VM in Azure at https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal.

 <a name="Objectives"></a>
 ### Objectives ###